 Parliamentary Role Models have visibly championed equality, diversity and inclusion in Parliament.
 They can be at any level of the House of Lords or House of Commons and from any team.
 We celebrate those who go out of their way to act as role models displaying inclusive behaviours and values.

-The House of Lords is committed to being an inclusive employer and have teamed up with Inclusive Employers to ensure we are sharing ideas and best practice with other employers nationally and are a leader in this area.
+The House of Lords is committed to being an inclusive employer.
+We have been accredited as having 'silver status' by Inclusive Employers, who ensure we are sharing ideas and best practice with other employers nationally and are a leader in this area.

 Who are Inclusive Employers?